Howell Lateral-Heel-Release Test-Fixture (Optional)

 Mostly for ski shops — and available to all skiers, too — this is an optional bench-mounted test-fixture that assists with the functional inspection of lateral heel release**.
 Please see photos, below.
-Ski tuning bench not included.
+Ski-tuning bench is not included.

 Howell Lateral-Heel Test-Fixture rigidly secures ski boots for the validation of the binding’s lateral heel release.
 The only other elements needed to validate lateral heel release is a tape-measure (not included); a pre-existing, properly-calibrated, lateral toe release setting; and Howell SkiBindings specifications for the special operating-range of the lateral heel release (included).